 Introduces students to psychological theories and topics relevant to adventure and risk, including perception, motivation, anxiety, arousal and risk-taking.
 This course will provide a theoretical and skills-based approach to understanding why the psychological components of risk and adventure play a pinnacle role in outdoor leadership.
-Recommended preparation: OL 111, OL 253 and OL 255.
-Recommended preparation or recommended to be taken with: WR 122.
-Instructor permission required.
+Recommended preparation or recommended to be taken with: WR 121, instructor permission required.